Written by: Michael Den Boer on March 26th, 2006

 Brian De Palma directions is solid in Phantom of the Paradise as he uses many of the same techniques that he would later become famous for in films like Carrie and Dressed to Kill.
 De Palma also wrote the films screenplay which is full of dark humor and witty satire about the record/entertainment industry.
 Editor Paul Hirsch who has collaborated with De Palma many times through the years creates a nice flow to the films pacing through his perfectly time edits.
 One scene that really stands out and mostly because it is another Hitchcock reference from De Palma who this time does a tongue and cheek take on the famous shower scene from Psycho only this time a toilet plunger is used as the main weapon.
 Overall the Phantom of the Paradise is one of the most entertaining musicals ever made and it only gets better with each new viewing, highly recommend.

 Phantom of the Paradise is presented in an anamorphic widescreen that preserves the films original 1.85:1 aspect ratio.
 Colors are lively and lucid through out.
 Black levels remain strong as details look exceptionally sharp in the back and foreground.
-Overall the image for this release is on par with the region 1 release from Fox.
+Overall the image for this release is a marked improvement over the region 1 release from Fox.

 This release comes with five audio options.
 The two French audio tracks are in DTS and Dolby Digital 5.1 and the three English audio mixes are in DTS, Dolby Digital 5.1 and Dolby Digital stereo.
 There really isn’t that much differences between the audio mixes with the DTS and 5.1 mixes sounding almost identical.
 The dialog is easy to follow while the rest of the mix sound evenly balanced and never distorted.
 Removable French subtitles have been included for this release.